 Abuse makes it hard to work

 The ‘domestic’ part of domestic violence is misleading.
 While abuse regularly occurs at home, it impacts all other aspects of a survivor’s life—including work.
-Domestic violence survivors lose nearly 8 million days of paid work each year in the U.S. That’s the equivalent of more than 32,000 full-time jobs.
+Survivors of domestic violence lose nearly 8 million days of paid work each year in the U.S. That’s the equivalent of more than 32,000 full-time jobs.

 Survivors miss work for many reasons.
 DV-related injuries can make it difficult to work.
-Abusers may prevent survivors from getting to work by hiding their keys, damaging their car, or refusing to give them a ride or bus fare.
+Their partners may prevent them from getting to work by hiding their keys, damaging their car, or refusing to give them a ride or bus fare.
 Leaving an abusive relationship is also time-consuming.
 Survivors need to take time out of their day to find new housing, meet with an advocate, or navigate the legal system.

 Work is often one of the places where survivors feel safest.
 Domestic violence leaves survivors isolated from friends and family with few opportunities to reach out for help.
-At work, they have the freedom to turn to coworkers for support or reach out to organizations like LifeWire for help.
+They have the freedom to turn to coworkers for support or reach out to organizations like LifeWire for help at work.
 Many of our helpline calls come from survivors who are at work.

 Abuse at work

-Because survivors can find support and safety at work, abusers may try to get them fired.
-By one estimate, nearly 75% of employed survivors have experienced harassment at work from their abuser either in person or on the phone.
+Because survivors can find support and safety at work, their partners may try to get them fired.
+By one estimate, nearly 75% of employed survivors have experienced harassment at work from their current or former partner either in person or on the phone.
 Survivors who are regularly late to work, miss hours, or become distracted because of abuse are especially vulnerable to losing their jobs.
-That puts them at even greater risk of being dependent on their abuser for housing and other necessities.
+That puts them at even greater risk of being dependent on their partner for housing and other necessities.

 The pandemic changed how many of us work.
 Unfortunately, working from home has left many survivors even more isolated.
-Abusers are able to monitor work phones and computers, making it harder for survivors to reach out because their partners have greater access to their work phone and computer.
+It’s much harder for survivors to reach out because their partners have greater access to their work phone and computer.